 Young puppies haven't developed control over their bladders yet.
 So when they get the urge to go they will go wherever they happen to be.

 If you are not taking them out as soon as they wake up or after eating, or not taking them out often enough, you will find they leave these little surprises for you.

-The worst thing you can do it smack your puppy, or smush their face in it.
-Not only will they not understand why they are being punished...it's just cruel.
+The worst thing you can do it smack your puppy or smush their face in it.
+Not only will they not understand why they are being punished, but it is also just cruel.

-Instead, if he made a mess and you did not catch him in the act, just pick it up and toss it out.
-Yelling at your dog at this time is pointless.
+Instead, if they made a mess and you did not catch them in the act, just pick it up and toss it out.
+Yelling at your dog after the fact especially when a bit of time has elapsed is pointless.

-Dogs live in the moment, and they won't know you're yelling at him cause of that little mess he made.
-Plus, you may be inadvertently creating confusion for you're dog should he be behaving like the perfect pooch at that moment.
+Dogs live in the moment, and they won't know you're yelling at them because of that little mess they made.
+Plus, you may be inadvertently creating confusion for your dog should they be behaving like the perfect pooch at that moment.

-If you walk in and see him relieving himself, well now this is where you can fix their bad habit.
+If you walk in and see him relieving himself, well now this is where you can fix his bad habit.